karthikasasanka/karthikasasanka/README.md

 ---

-### 💡 **Key Expertise**
+### 💡 **Highlights**

+- Senior Backend Engineer with 10+ years building scalable systems and 18+ years overall in software development.

+- Strong experience building backend services using Python, Go, Redis, MySQL, and InfluxDB

-🔧 Designed and developed scalable backend systems and async workflows, optimized for performance and reliability.
+- Designed and maintained scalable backend systems, including monoliths and microservices

-🐍 10+ years of hands-on Python experience, including building REST APIs and backend services

-🧠 3+ years of Golang experience building background job processors and backend services

-💾 Extensive experience using Redis (streams, queues, pub/sub) to support asynchronous processing and backend job coordination.
+- Built REST APIs in Python (Flask, FastAPI) and Go for real production use

+- Worked on async and background jobs using Redis (queues, streams) and Go workers

-🗃️ Worked with MySQL to design relational data and InfluxDB for time-series analytics
+- Used MySQL for transactional data and InfluxDB for metrics and time-series data

-🧱 Experienced in building and maintaining both monolithic and microservices-based backend systems.

-🧑‍🏫 Mentored junior developers and conducted regular code reviews to uphold code quality.

-🤝 Collaborated with cross-functional teams in Agile environments to deliver reliable, business-aligned backend solutions.
+- Worked closely with frontend teams (AngularJS, React, JavaScript) for smooth integration

+- Automated backend tasks and tools using Python, Shell, Go, and Perl on Linux

+- Experience with CI/CD, Git, Jenkins, Docker, and regular production deployments

+- Mentored engineers, reviewed code, and helped teams deliver stable backend systems

 ---